xdevplatform/search-tweets-python/README.rst

 Environment Variables

-If you want or need to pass credentials via environment variables, you can set the appropriate variables for your product of the following:
+If you want or need to pass credentials via environment variables, you can set the appropriate variables:

 export SEARCHTWEETS_ENDPOINT=
 export SEARCHTWEETS_BEARER_TOKEN=